oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

     automation/check-patch.sh

-Despite the `.sh` extension, the script file could actually be written in any language as long as the right interpreter is specified in a ["shabeng"][1] line at the beginning of the script.
+Despite the `.sh` extension, the script file could actually be written in any language as long as the right interpreter is specified in a ["shebang"][1] line at the beginning of the script.

-Since sometimes it is needed to do different things on different distributions, it is also possible to specify different scripts per distribution by added a distribution suffix to the script file name.
+Since sometimes it is needed to do different things on different distributions, it is also possible to specify different scripts per distribution by adding a distribution suffix to the script file name.
 For example, to have a different `check-merged` script for 'CentOS 7.x', another different script for 'Fedora 26' and a 3rd fall back script for all other distributions, create the following